 Waterskiing Health Benefits

-I hadn’t given much thought to the health benefit until last year.
+I hadn’t given much thought to the health benefits until about 5 years ago.
 It was in March when I went for my annual physical that my doctor noticed some of the numbers from my blood work were “elevated.”
 He told me it wasn’t anything to be too concerned about, but he wanted to keep an eye on things and scheduled me for a follow up visit later in the summer.

 I should point out that my eating habits could only be considered “atrocious” or “awful” at best.